BlogStrategy

 Source: Ahrefs (75k brands), Presence AI (n=1,200 pages), Writesonic (62 elements, 6 crawlers), AirOps (n=815,484 pages)

-ChatGPT SEO is not Google SEO with a different name.
-The source pool barely overlaps.
-The signals that drive ranking in Google — backlinks, domain rating, keyword density — have weak or zero correlation with ChatGPT citation rates.
-The signals that drive ChatGPT citation — branded web mentions, author credentials, content freshness, heading structure — are either secondary or absent from traditional SEO practice.
+Backlinks, domain rating, and keyword density — the signals that drive Google ranking — have weak or zero correlation with ChatGPT citation rates.
+Mentions of your brand across third-party sites, author credentials, content freshness, and heading structure drive ChatGPT citation instead, and are either secondary or absent from traditional SEO practice.

 The research is now consistent enough to act on.
-Start with author attribution (highest measured impact per unit effort), branded web mentions (highest correlation overall), and technical accessibility (binary — either GPTBot can read your pages or it cannot).
+Start with author attribution (highest measured impact per unit effort), branded web mentions (highest correlation overall), and technical accessibility (binary: either GPTBot can read your pages or it cannot).

 Frequently asked questions